Shiwani26/RFM-Analyzer-Tool/README.md

 # RFM Analyzer Tool

+ ## 🧑‍💻Project Overview

+The RFM Analyzer Tool is a simplified solution for businesses to perform customer segmentation using RFM (Recency, Frequency, Monetary) analysis.
+This tool consolidates what was previously a three-step process into a single, unified module called RFM_Module.py.
+Users can simply upload their Excel data and receive comprehensive RFM analysis results with minimal technical expertise.

+##  💡 Project Purpose
-This project performs **RFM (Recency, Frequency, Monetary)** analysis on customer transaction data using Python and `pandas`.
+This aims to democratize access to RFM analysis by eliminating technical barriers.
+Instead of requiring users to understand and execute three separate processes (data loading, scoring, and result generation), everything is now handled by a single function call.This project performs **RFM (Recency, Frequency, Monetary)** analysis on customer transaction data using Python and `pandas`.
 The goal is to segment customers into meaningful categories such as "Best Customers", "Loyal Customers", and "Lost Customers" based on their purchase behavior.

 ## 📊 What is RFM Analysis?